welz-atm/Task-Management-API-Assessment/README.md

 This documentation covers the setup, configuration, and usage of a Task Management application built with Django and Django Channels for real-time functionality.

-PLEASE NOTE SNYK(SNYK.IO) WAS USED FOR THE VULNERABILITY SCANNING OF THIS API
+* PLEASE NOTE SNYK(SNYK.IO) WAS USED FOR THE VULNERABILITY SCANNING OF THIS API.
+* FOR THE REAL LIVE DATA: Navigate to your localhost:8000/real_data.
+It shows the real data as created according to assessment instructions.

 Project Setup
 Prerequisites